ahanson-3/HANSON-Python-Portfolio/README.md

 ## Overview
 Welcome to the **Portfolio**!
 This project demonstrates a comprehensive workflow for data analysis, including data cleaning, exploratory data analysis (EDA), model building, and visualization.
 The goal is to create clean, well-structured datasets, analyze the data to uncover insights, and build predictive models.
-Additionally, it features a **Streamlit** app for interactive data exploration and presentation.
+Additionally, it features a **Streamlit** app for interactive data exploration and presentation and a **Tidy Data** project.

 ---